fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 assist me when he had time to spare away from his own project.
 This turned out to be too little for my needs at the time and as you can imagine, it did not get better.
 In the last months of my stay I was joined by two other partners.
-These where to university students who had managed to create a startup with a lot of overlap with the system I was working on.
-They joined forces with the firm and I now had another developer to work with.
+These where two university students who had managed to create a startup with a lot of overlap with the system I was working on.
+They joined forces with the firm and I now had a business developer and another software developer to work with.
 Sadly the situation did not improve.
 In my last months with the company I got notice that they felt I did not meet expectation.
 Luckily I had been contacted by another company at around the same time.
 I took an interview, got an offer and moved on.
 At the time it felt like a failure but in hindsight it was one of the best changes I have made in my career.

 ## How can hiring managers effectively evaluate CVs and determine developer seniority?